kentindell/canis-can-sdk/README.md

     CMakeFile.txt           [cmake file for CANPico hello world demo] docs/                   [Documentation]
         api-cheat-sheet.png     [Cheat sheet for the API]
-        2208-01-RM.pdf          [CAN SDK for C reference manual] mcp2517fd/              [Drivers for MCP2517FD chip]
+        2303-01-RM.pdf          [CAN SDK for C reference manual] mcp25xxfd/              [Drivers for MCP25xxFD chip]
-        mcp2517fd-types.h       [Definition of target-specific types]
+        mcp25xxfd-types.h       [Definition of target-specific types]
-        mcp2517fd.c             [Implementation of drivers]
+        mcp25xxfd.c             [Implementation of drivers]
-        mcp2517fd-inline.h      [Implementation of some API functions using inline code] rp2/
+        mcp25xxfd-inline.h      [Implementation of some API functions using inline code] rp2/
-            mcp2517fd-rp2.h         [Target-specific definitions for RP2040/CANPico]
+            mcp25xxfd-rp2.h         [Target-specific definitions for RP2040/CANPico]

 ## MicroPython API

 This CAN SDK for C is used by the Canis Labs MicroPython firmware build for the CANPico.
 See the Canis Labs CANHack repository: https://github.com/kentindell/canhack in `pico/micropython`

+## Changes in 2023-03-05 update

+- Fixes for silicon errata (now uses CRC-protected reads from controller)
+- Bug fixes (CAN ID mapping was incorrect for extended ID frames)
+- Added support for multiple instances of a CAN controller (including binding to SPI interface)
+- Renamed files with 'mcp2517fd' to 'mcp25xxfd' to better reflect devices supported
+- Added support for Pico W in example program
 ## Future

 Roadmap includes:

 - Support for the on-chip bxCAN of the STM32 family
 - Sleep and wakeup support
-- Support for multiple CAN controllers on the same host
 - Better FIFO design
 - Support for the Bullseye (bullseye.com) CCover code coverage tool
+- Support for CAN FD on the MCP25xxFD controllers